derricks/derricks.github.io/books_without_pictures.md

 These books have minimal illustrations.
 Maybe none, maybe just on chapter headings.
 Or they have a low proportion of illustrations to text.
 All are suitable, more or less, for kids 10 years or younger.

+These are only ordered by the order in which I read them (newest at top) because I assume if you're here, you're less focused on reading level and are just looking to see what's new since the last time you looked.

 Most of these are also rated on a [goodreads shelf](https://www.goodreads.com/review/list/7272957-derrick-schneider?shelf=kids-no-pictures).

 ## _The Last Fallen Star_, Graci Kim